CViniciusSDias/aggregate-tests/README.md

 2. Remove question
     - When removing a question, all of its answers are also removed.
 You must provide:
         1. The question ID.

+## Delivery mechanisms

+Many different delivery mechanisms can be implemented using this architecture.
+CLI, API, Web, etc.

+For now, the first one I propose to implement is the web one, using the good old forms to input data.